nginxinc/nginx-service-mesh/docs/content/get-started/install.md

 ## UDP MTU Sizing

-{{< note >}}
 UDP traffic proxying is turned off by default.
 You can activate it at deploy time using the `--enable-udp` flag.
 Linux kernel 4.18 or greater is required.
-{{< /note >}}

 NGINX Service Mesh automatically detects and adjusts the `eth0` interface to support the 32 bytes of space required for PROXY Protocol V2.
 See the [UDP and eBPF architecture]({{< ref "architecture.md#udp-and-ebpf" >}}) section for more information.

 NGINX Service Mesh does not detect changes made to the MTU in the pod at runtime.
 If adding a CNI changes the MTU of the `eth0` interface of running pods, you should re-roll the affected pods to ensure those changes take place.